 Are these not two conflicting expectations, then?
 Is it even possible to manage supply chain costs, reliability, responsiveness, and agility?

-Currently the way they attempt to achieve both is to make decisions based on forecasts.
+Currently the way they attempt to achieve both, is to make decisions based on forecasts.
 Forecasting attempts to predict future events based on historic events, combined with management experience.
-Teams of planners are employed with high-end software solutions to attempt making more accurate forecasts.
+Teams of planners are employed with high-end software solutions in an attempt to make more accurate forecasts.

 Are the forecasts ever right?
-Every item that goes on sale due to an abundance of stock or that is not available when a customer desires it is a forecast failure.
+Every item that goes on sale because of an abundance of stock or that is not available when a customer desires it, is a forecast failure.